Availability options for Azure Virtual Machines

 An availability set is a logical grouping of VMs that allows Azure to understand how your application is built to provide for redundancy and availability.
 We recommended that two or more VMs are created within an availability set to provide for a highly available application and to meet the 99.95% Azure SLA.
 There is no cost for the Availability Set itself, you only pay for each VM instance that you create.

-Combine the Azure Load Balancer with an availability zone or availability set to get the most application resiliency.
+Combine the Azure Load Balancer with availability zones and scale sets to get the most application resiliency.
 The Azure Load Balancer distributes traffic between multiple virtual machines.
 For our Standard tier virtual machines, the Azure Load Balancer is included.
 Not all virtual machine tiers include the Azure Load Balancer.
-For more information about load balancing your virtual machines, see Load Balancing virtual machines for Linux or Windows.
+For more information about load balancing your virtual machines, see the Load Balancer quickstarts using the CLI or PowerShell.

 Azure Storage redundancy

 Azure Storage always stores multiple copies of your data so that it is protected from planned and unplanned events, including transient hardware failures, network or power outages, and massive natural disasters.
 Redundancy ensures that your storage account meets its availability and durability targets even in the face of failures.

 When deciding which redundancy option is best for your scenario, consider the tradeoffs between lower costs and higher availability.
 The factors that help determine which redundancy option you should choose include:

 - How your data is replicated in the primary region

 - Whether your data is replicated to a second region that is geographically distant to the primary region, to protect against regional disasters